A Survey of Labor and Delivery Practices in New York City during the COVID-19 Pandemic

 Practices changed to accommodate public health needs.

-Most practices are screened for novel coronavirus disease 2019 (COVID-19) on admission.
+Most practices are screened for novel COVID-19 on admission.

 Fetal testing in COVID-19 patients varied.